When Unique Challenges Need Unique Responses

 The CRASH team’s purpose is to maintain skillsets in both professional firefighting and more unique technical fire-rescue disciplines that target specific hazards in the region.
 More and more frequently, responses complexities and severe hazards require capabilities that go beyond those currently taught in rescue courses, nor readily available in the region.

-These skills are often expensive, time-consuming, and complicated for local agencies to obtain and maintain.
-The CRASH Team will be able to offer these capabilities for free to all local resources whenever they are needed most to improve patient outcomes and responder safety.
+These skills are often expensive, time-consuming, and complicated for agencies to obtain and maintain.
+The CRASH Team would intend to be able to offer these capabilities for free to all local resources whenever they are needed most to improve patient outcomes and responder safety.

-Additionally, the CRASH Team will be able to offer cross training opportunities to local responders - improving their safety and capabilities while offering unique training they will find beneficial and not typically have access to anywhere else.
+Additionally, the CRASH Team will strive to offer cross training opportunities to local responders - offering unique training they will find beneficial and not typically have access to anywhere else.

-When not assisting with emergency responses, the CRASH Team will be undertaking preparedness and prevention activities within the local region.
+When not assisting with emergency responses, the CRASH Team could be undertaking preparedness and prevention activities within the local region.

 The west-central region of Alberta, extending from Watervalley and Bighorn County in the south, to Clearwater County in the north and encompassing the Rocky Mountain Eastern slopes is a vast, remote and topographically dynamic area.
 It faces nearly every natural hazard present in Alberta and is seeing a surge in tourism, residents, and area users and investors.

 This means more people are exposed to severe hazards in the region and are experiencing more complex emergency incidents.
-More work in local preparedness and proactive empowerment is needed to improve safety and take mounting pressures off of local public safety services who have to manage these evolving and escalating response situations.
-This is work that the CRASH Team is prepared and qualified to undertake with enthusiasm and vast local response knowledge.
+More work in local preparedness and proactive empowerment can improve safety and reduce mounting pressures on local public safety services who have to manage these evolving and escalating response situations.
+This is preparedness work that the CRASH Team could undertake.

-Our not-for-profit charity organization entirely funded through donations.
-It is staffed by dedicated local fire-rescue professionals who already serve as volunteer and paid first responders in the community, making them intimately familiar with the region, its challenges, and existing response gaps.
-They also maintain specific technical abilities that go beyond traditional fire-rescue skill-sets and courses and bring decades of experience in international, federal, provincial and local emergency response, using it to respond professionally to any scale and severity of emergency incident.
+Our not-for-profit charity organization will be entirely funded through donations.
+It will be staffed by local fire-rescue professionals who already serve as volunteer and paid first responders in the community, making them intimately familiar with the region, its challenges, and existing response gaps.

 Follow us on Social